OWASP/www-project-netryx/armor/README.md

 IDS gives you ability to detect attacks, that are not detected by other security features, including 0day attacks, or even identify new attacks, that are not known yet.

-Although realization depends on the application, we already work on AI Based IDS, that will be available soon.
+Although realization depends on the application, we already work on common AI Based IDS, that will be available soon.
 We plan to make it open source, so that everyone can contribute to it and make it better.

 It will be advanced enough to detect attacks, that are not detected by other security features.